Generalizing Correspondence Analysis for Applications in Machine Learning: Conclusion

 \section{Conclusion}

-We proposed a theoretical framework based on the PICs to analyze low-dimensional orthonormal mappings of pairs of dependent random variables that are maximally correlated, and design the PICE to estimate the PICs and principal functions using deep neural networks.
-This information-theoretic framework generalizes classical statistical metrics and techniques such as maximal correlation and the ACE algorithm, enables CA to be performed as an unprecedented scale, and underlies recent multi-view/multi-modal learning methods such as DCCA.
-Moreover, the PIC representation of conditional distributions in \eqref{eq:classification_from_PICs} can be used as a basis for decomposing a black-box model using only a reference dataset.
-The accuracy metric presented in \eqref{eq:classification_from_PICs} is one out of many potential metrics that can be derived from this decomposition.
-The PIC-based analysis is not limited to these applications, and can potentially be used to characterize and compare mappings learned by different models, as well as understand the evolution of models during training.
-We hope that the information-theoretic PIC framework can be a useful tool in machine learning and data science and extended to different learning tasks.
+We generalize correspondence nalysis to an unprecedented scale using a theoretical framework for analyzing and producing low-dimensional orthonormal mappings of pairs of dependent random variables that are maximally correlated called the PICs.
+This framework also extends classical statistical metrics and techniques such as maximal correlation and the ACE algorithm.
+Moreover, the decomposition of conditional distributions \eqref{eq:reconstitution_formula} in CA can be used to visualize classification boundary, as well as understand the evolution of models during training, and underlies recent multi-view/multi-modal learning methods such as DCCA.
+We hope that this information-theoretic PIC framework for generalizing CA can be a useful tool in machine learning and data science and extended to different learning tasks.